smeyanoff/image-depth-estimation/README.md

-# Creating 3D model from 2D image and showing the model in augmented reality using AR.js
+# Creating 3D model from 2D image and showing the model in AR on website